 I also think these Roasted Squash Seeds would make a great addition to this salad.

+If you’re still looking for recipes, Roasted Sweet Potatoes With Feta look great.
 And these Red-skinned Mashed Potatoes are a must-make if you like mashed potatoes!
 They’re quicker to make than regular mashed potatoes.
-That post also has a ton of tips for avoiding gummy potatoes that result in creamy, smooth and delicious mashed potatoes.
+That post also has many tips for avoiding gummy potatoes that result in creamy, smooth and delicious mashed potatoes.

 Sweet Potato Goat Cheese Salad